-- 1. The Degree may be awarded by the University of Glasgow in the College of Arts. - 2.
+- 1. The Degree of Master of Research (MRes) may be awarded by the University of Glasgow in the College of Arts. - 2.
 The Senate may make Regulations, which are subject to the approval of the University Court, governing the award of this Degree.
 These shall be stated under 'Regulations' below. - 3.
 The award of Postgraduate Certificate is also included in the Regulations.